 Chicago Botanic Garden's Budburst program brings together researchers, educators, gardeners, and citizen scientists on a shared journey to uncover the stories of plants and animals affected by human impacts on the environment.
 Budburst currently engages over 10,000 community scientists, including schools in Chicago and Waukegan.
 Budburst also works with non-formal audiences through partnerships with natural areas including the Chicago Park District and the Forest Preserves of Cook and Lake Counties.
 In the coming year, Budburst will collaborate at Forest Preserves of Cook County campgrounds and nature center visitors more deeply with the natural environment.
-Six nature centers, five campsites, and outreach activities together reach over 260,000 individuals annually.
+Six nature centers, five campsites, and Conservation@Home expands the functional borders of the preserves by encouraging homeowners to plant native vegetation outreach activities together reach over 260,000 individuals annually.
 Each campsite and nature center will be provided with Budburst activity backpacks including activity guides, plant ID guides, and data collection instructions, protocols, and data collection sheets.